 Notwithstanding any provision of the Plan, at the time the Participant's Option under the Plan is exercised, in whole or in part, or at the time some or all of the shares of Stock issued under the Plan are disposed of by a Participant (or any other time that a taxable event related to the Plan occurs), the Participant must make adequate provision for the payment and/or withholding of U.S. federal, state, local, non-U.S. or any other tax liability payable to any authority, national insurance, social security, payment-on-account or other tax withholding obligations, if any, which arise upon the exercise of the Option or the disposition of the Shares (or any other time that a taxable event related to the Plan occurs), including, for the avoidance of doubt, any liability of the Participant to pay an Employer tax or social insurance contribution obligation, which liability has been shifted to the Participant as a matter of law or contract.
-At any time, the Company or Employer may, but shall not be obligated to, withhold from the Participant's compensation, the amount necessary for the Company or Employer to meet applicable withholding obligations, including any withholding required to make available to the Company or Employer any tax deductions or benefits attributable to a sale or early disposition of shares of Stock by the Participant.
+At any time, the Company or Employer may, but shall not be obligated to, withhold from the Participant's compensation, the amount necessary for the Company or Employer any tax deductions or benefits attributable to a sale or early disposition of shares of Stock by the Participant.
 In addition, the Company or Employer may (i) withhold from the proceeds of the sale of shares of Stock, (ii) withhold a sufficient whole number of shares of Stock otherwise issuable upon purchase having an aggregate Fair Market Value sufficient to satisfy applicable withholding obligations, or (iii) withhold by any other means set forth in the applicable Authorization Agreement.